AlinaPisarenko/phase-1-dollies-practice-code-challenge/README.md

 Upon clicking the doll image from the nav, display the doll name, description, photo, and likes in the appropriate sections within the #doll-display div.
 For example, the doll name should be displayed in the #doll-name element

 ## Deliverable 3
-Be able to add a new doll and display its image in the nav and upon clicking the image display the doll details in the appropriate sections in the #doll-display div without the page reloading.
+Be able to upon submitting the #add-doll-form add a new doll and display its image in the nav and upon clicking the image display the doll details in the appropriate sections in the #doll-display div without the page reloading.
+The new doll should behave the same as the other dolls.

 ## Deliverable 4
 Be able to click the button to increase number of likes for the doll display.
 You do not need to persist number of likes between clicking each doll image.